fylgja/site/src/features/darkmode.md

 ---
 title: "Dark mode"
 description: "Fylgja does not ship with dark mode styles by default.
-Since we don't force a specific color pallet for your use."
+Since we don't force a specific color pallet."
 ---

 Fylgja does not ship with dark mode styles by default.
-Since we don't force a specific color pallet for your use.
+Since we don't force a specific color pallet.

 But the foundation for each component is made in a flexible way.

-So you can change it via the CSS variables or the SCSS variables.
+So you can change it via the CSS variables or the SCSS variables,

-By just setting these SCSS variables in the `@fylgja/theme`.
-All component styles are dark.
+by just setting these SCSS variables in the `@fylgja/theme`, all component styles are dark.

 ```scss
 @use "@fylgja/theme" with (